sagemath/trac_to_gh/Issue 551.md

 # Issue 551: consider changing python to UCS4

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/551

 Original creator: was